 - An API for the Windows device driver

 Developing drivers for virtual reality headset without the physical device was tricky because we couldn’t test them with the target hardware.
-To overcome this challenge, we discussed our customer’s hardware specifications and used Quick Emulator (QEMU) to configure a virtual device that replicated the VR headset.
-In this way, we were able to deliver the first version of the drivers before the customer finished the first version of the hardware.
+To overcome this challenge, we discussed our client’s hardware specifications and used Quick Emulator (QEMU) to configure a virtual device that replicated the VR headset.
+In this way, we were able to deliver the first version of the drivers before the client finished the first version of the hardware.

-We developed the first version of the drivers before the customer even built the device.
-After the headset was built, we rolled out several iterations of drivers to stabilize the headset’s performance and adjust the drivers in response to hardware improvements made by the customer.
+We developed the first version of the drivers before the client even built the device.
+After the headset was built, we rolled out several iterations of drivers to stabilize the headset’s performance and adjust the drivers in response to hardware improvements made by the client.
 Finally, we tested the drivers according to the Windows Hardware Quality Labs (WHQL) requirements and acquired a WHQL release signature from Microsoft.

-With our help, our customer successfully released their device on time.
+With our help, our client successfully released their device on time.
 They were impressed with our team’s performance and hired us to develop drivers for two new devices: the second generation of the VR headset and its portable version.

 How we did it